iomicroservices/baselink-nuxt/content/services/tradespeople/certificates-reports/eicr-report.md

 Book an EICR report{{$doc.location}} to ensure electrical safety and compliance

 #description
-An Electrical Installation Condition Report (EICR) is essential for landlords, property managers and homeowners to ensure a building’s wiring is safe and up to standard.
+An Electrical Installation Condition Report (EICR) is essential for landlords, property managers and homeowners to ensure a building's wiring is safe and up to standard.
 With BaseLink, you can book a qualified local assessor{{$doc.location}} to carry out a professional EICR inspection and issue a full report — quickly and without the hassle.

 #description
 Your assessor will begin with a visual inspection of the electrical installation, looking for visible signs of damage or deterioration.
 This is followed by a series of in-depth tests, including checks on earthing, bonding, and circuit integrity to confirm everything is working safely.